MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Introduction

 A related field that partially overlaps with explainability is weakly supervised segmentation \cite{Zhu2023WeaklySupervisedSegmentationReview,Ciga2021WeaklySupervisedPathologySegmentation}.
 In this approach, segmentation masks are derived solely from classification labels.
 Techniques such as Grad-CAM \cite{Selvaraju2017GradCAM} and attention maps \cite{Abnar2020AttentionRollout} are frequently employed in this context.
 Unlike explainability techniques, the primary goal of this field is to produce accurate segmentation masks, without necessarily focusing on transparency regarding biases or underlying decision mechanisms.
 This stands in contrast to explainability methods, whose focus is to reflect the true underlying decision process of the neural network.
 An explainability method that correctly segments a pleural effusion, for example, but does so despite the true underlying reason for classification being elsewhere, is a poor explainability method—even if the segmentation of the pathology is correct.
 It has been shown that for chest X-rays, networks tend to rely on dataset biases when classifying pathologies \cite{Zech2018VariableGeneralizationPerformance,DeGrave2021Shortcut}.
-Zech et al., for example, show that their network sometimes relied on the presence of specific laterality markers to detect pneumonia \cite{Zech2018VariableGeneralizationPerformance}.
+Zech et al., for example, show that their network sometimes relied on the presence of specific laterality markers---small radiopaque ``L'' or ``R'' labels that indicate the patient's left or right side on the radiograph---to detect pneumonia \cite{Zech2018VariableGeneralizationPerformance}.
 Similarly, DeGrave et al. \cite{DeGrave2021Shortcut} demonstrated that some networks trained for COVID-19 classification relied on shortcuts—such as laterality markers or radiopacity at image borders—rather than on genuine pathological features.

 All these factors highlight the need for a neural network for clinical applications that combines high performance, self-explainability, and ease of interpretation, even for users without extensive deep learning expertise.
 This is precisely where our method, MedicalPatchNet, stands out.
 We introduce MedicalPatchNet, which demonstrates strong performance in chest X-ray classification.
 Instead of complex interpretation techniques that require advanced insight into a model’s inner workings, our approach is straightforward yet effective: MedicalPatchNet splits the input image into patches, classifies each patch independently, and determines the final diagnosis by averaging these patch-level predictions.
 Visualizing the classification results at the patch level clearly illustrates each patch’s contribution to the overall decision.
 This explicit visualization ensures that every influential visual feature is transparently represented.
 Our architecture can be viewed as a special case of the Multiple Instance Learning frameworks prevalent in computational pathology.
 In contrast to such approaches, which often rely on complex, learnable aggregation functions like attention mechanisms, MedicalPatchNet employs a fixed, non-learnable arithmetic mean of the patch logits.
 This simplification makes our model a more constrained but inherently transparent variant, where each patch's contribution to the final decision is explicitly defined and not learned.